ReportsVena vs Datarails

 Vena and Datarails are the two most prominent Excel-native FP&A platforms in the mid-market.
 They show up together in evaluations constantly because they share the same foundational promise: keep Excel at the center, but make everything around it governed, automated and scalable.

-But underneath that shared promise, the two platforms are built on different architectures, serve slightly different buyer profiles and are heading in very different strategic directions.
+But underneath that shared promise, these two platforms are built on different architectures, serve slightly different buyer profiles and are heading in very different strategic directions.

 Vena is a complete FP&A platform purpose-built around the Microsoft ecosystem.
 Excel is the modeling interface.
-Vena provides the database, workflow, version control and increasingly, agentic AI - all tightly woven into Microsoft 365, Teams and Power BI.
-It is a planning platform that happens to run on Excel.
+Vena provides the OLAP database (CubeFLEX), workflow, version control and increasingly, agentic AI all tightly woven into Microsoft 365, Teams and Power BI.
+With 2,000+ customers, $100M+ ARR, Vista Equity backing ($300M CAD Series C) and 700+ employees, Vena is the established mid-market leader.
+Recognized as a Challenger in the 2025 Gartner MQ for Financial Planning and a 13-year consecutive Leader in the Nucleus Research CPM Value Matrix.

 Datarails is an AI-native FinanceOS that treats Excel as the front end to a centralized data engine.
 It started in FP&A but has expanded aggressively into month-end close, cash management, spend control and executive reporting.
-It is a finance operating system that happens to work with Excel.
+With 1,500+ customers, 400+ employees, $175M in total funding (Series C January 2026, $550M valuation) and 70% year-over-year revenue growth in 2025, Datarails is one of the fastest-growing platforms in the space.

 CFO Shortlist Verdict

-Choose Vena if your finance team wants a mature, structured FP&A planning platform that lives inside the Microsoft ecosystem, with deep Excel modeling, strong workflow governance and an expanding AI copilot that works across Excel and Teams.
+Choose Vena if your finance team wants a mature, structured FP&A planning platform that lives inside the Microsoft ecosystem, with deep Excel modeling, strong workflow governance, cross-functional planning and an expanding AI copilot that works across Excel and Teams.

 Choose Datarails if your finance team wants a broader FinanceOS that unifies FP&A, close, cash and spend control around a centralized data layer, with AI agents that automate reporting and narrative generation and you want to consolidate multiple finance workflows into one platform.

-For teams whose primary need is structured FP&A planning with strong Excel modeling, Vena is the more mature and purpose-built platform.
-For teams that want to consolidate fragmented finance workflows - FP&A, close, cash, reporting - into a single AI-native system, Datarails is the more ambitious and unified play.
+For teams whose primary need is structured FP&A planning with strong Excel modeling and Microsoft integration, Vena is the more mature and purpose-built platform.
+For teams that want to consolidate fragmented finance workflows into a single AI-native system, Datarails is the more ambitious and unified play.

 Quick Comparison